T2 Create a Free For All Map (FFA)

 Activate

-Atmosphere/Fog Sun Light
+Atmosphere/Fog Sun Lightfor the Directional Light inDetailswindow

 Info